4ur1X/Intro_to_IM/June 1/README.md

 ## Homework 4 - June 1

-###  Creating an artwork with the help of OOP concepts in Processing.
+###  Creating an artwork with the help of OOP concept in Processing.

 #### BUBBLE ART